MaelDieudonne/MLOps/README.md

 └── scheduler.py</pre>

 ### Installation
+NB: from an instance with edit/admin right, the db can be launched with `helm repo add databases https://inseefrlab.github.io/helm-charts-databases && helm install postgresql-306275 databases/postgresql -f postgresql.yaml` (where `postgresql.yaml` is located in the root directory of the project and specifies the db parameters).

+=> *Write that as a script to generate the db id_number and password dynamically, and pass them to the environment.
+The Vault would only be necessary for the OpenAI token then.*

 #### In the DataLab (for backend)
 Launch a Postgresql service, then create an `.env` file with the corresponding parameters:
 - DB_NAME=